SimoNonnis/manituana/README.md

 # manituana
-A single page app using react
+A single page app built using react